hudson-eng-software/hudson-eng-software/README.md

-<h3>Olá, seja-vindo(a) ao meu perfil, eu sou Hudson Amorim !  </h3>
+<h1>👨🏻‍💻 Hudson Amorim   </h3>
 <h4></h4>

-<b> 👨🏻‍💻 No que estou trabalhando atualmente?</b>

->_Estou desenvolvendo exercícios em Java, Spring boot, APIrest e cursando Análise e Desenvolvimento de Sistemas;_ <br/>
-_Estou me aprofundando no desenvolvimento back-end, explorando conceitos de microserviços e aprimorando minhas habilidades em bancos de dados._ <br/>
-_Tenho interesse em criar soluções eficientes e escaláveis, aplicando boas práticas de programação e design de sistemas.
-Estou sempre em busca de aprender novas tecnologias e contribuir com projetos que promovam inovação e qualidade._ <br/>
+<b>  What am I currently working on?</b>

+>_I am developing exercises in Java, Spring Boot, APIrest and studying Systems Analysis and Development;_ <br/>
+_I'm delving deeper into backend development, exploring microservices concepts, and honing my database skills.
+>._ <br/>
+I'm interested in creating efficient and scalable solutions, applying best practices in programming and systems design.
+I'm always looking to learn new technologies and contribute to projects that promote innovation and quality. <br/>

 ##

-<b> ✅ Contribuições: </b>
+<b> ✅ Contributions: </b>

 <table>
   <tr>